AI Agents

 - Navigate to AI Agents → AI Summaries

-- Click "Create Custom Summary"
+- Click "Create Summary"

 - Configure summary: